-While a new generation of gaming consoles may just be around the corner, your PlayStation 4 remains one of the best consoles ever released.
-With a huge library of games, including some of the best exclusives ever made, sticking with the PS4 while the new PlayStation 5 builds out its library makes a whole lot of sense.
+While a new generation of gaming consoles may be around the corner, your PlayStation 4 remains one of the best consoles ever released.
+With a vast library of games, including some of the best exclusives ever made, sticking with the PS4 while the new PlayStation 5 builds out its library makes a whole lot of sense.
 Some of you might’ve just bought the PS4 for such an affordable price, and spending a sizeable chunk of your savings for the pricey PS5 just doesn’t seem reasonable at the moment.

-Of course, just because you’re sticking with a current-gen console doesn’t mean you’re stuck playing the same old games.
+Of course, just because you’re sticking with an older-gen console doesn’t mean you’re stuck playing the same old games.
 You can still get many new games released in recent years or some of the classics that are still excellent to play years after release.
 One of the most popular genres for games is a first-person shooter.
 It makes you feel like you’re part of the action and lets your imagination do some work.
-You’re in luck if you’re looking for an exciting new first-person shooter for your PS4, you’re in luck.
-From classic ports to brand-new experiences, you have a huge amount of choice when it comes to jumping into an FPS.
-From Doom to Wolfenstein, these are our ten favorite FPS games on the PS4 in no particular order.
+You’re in luck if you’re looking for an exciting new first-person shooter for your PS4.
+From classic ports to brand-new experiences, you have a massive amount of choices when it comes to jumping into an FPS game.
+From Doom to Apex Legends, these are our favorite FPS games on the PS4 in no particular order.

 Titanfall 2 isn’t just one of the best first-person shooters on PS4—it’s one of the best all-around games, period.
-Don’t worry if you haven’t played the first Titanfall either; that game isn’t on PlayStation and also lacks a campaign altogether.
-Instead, Titanfall 2 brings an all-new original story, and it’s easily one of the best first-person shooters campaigns ever made.
+Don’t worry if you haven’t played the first Titanfall either; that game isn’t on PlayStation and lacks a campaign altogether.
+Instead, Titanfall 2 brings an all-new original story, and it’s easily one of the best first-person shooter campaigns ever made.
 What sets Titanfall 2 apart from other modern FPS titles all comes down to movement.
 In addition to advanced mechanics like bunny-hopping and wall-riding, Titanfall 2 also hooks the player up with Titans, giant mechs you can summon from the sky in order to pilot in combat.
 The campaign doesn’t just deliver a blockbuster-sized adventure—it also gives players a way to master these abilities.
 Titanfall 2 offers new maps, modes, customization options, Pilot abilities, and more.
 You’ll even get to see six brand-new Titans.
 Gamers have the option to play the game in single-player mode, or they can connect to the internet and play online with people from across the globe.
 A PS Plus subscription is needed to access the Online PvP mode.

 Time only moves when you move.
-That’s the concept behind SUPERHOT, which turns what would otherwise be a normal FPS into a nail-biting blend of puzzle and action.
-Every bullet and melee weapon you’ll face is a one-hit kill and you’re vastly outnumbered, so even with time frozen, you’ll need to think fast if you want to survive.
+That’s the concept behind SUPERHOT, which turns what would otherwise be a typical FPS into a nail-biting blend of puzzle and action.
+Every bullet and melee weapon you’ll face is a one-hit kill, and you’re vastly outnumbered, so even with time frozen, you’ll need to think fast if you want to survive.
 SUPERHOT was praised for its gameplay and unique story when it first arrived back in 2016.
 It features a minimalist art style, and all your enemies are in red.
 The game feels futuristic, and you can immediately tell it apart from other FPS games.
 There wasn’t any big company behind the game because it was created independently by the Superhot Team.
-Since its release, two follow-ups have helped to expand the franchise into something much larger.
+Since its release, two follow-ups have helped expand the franchise into something much larger.
 The first expansion, SUPERHOT VR, takes you into the world of virtual reality for a truly mind-bending experience (though you’ll need a PSVR headset to play).
-The second expansion, SUPERHOT: Mind Control Delete, turns the game into an ever-evolving roguelike, and is available as a standalone purchase.
+The second expansion, SUPERHOT: Mind Control Delete, turns the game into an ever-evolving roguelike game and is available as a standalone purchase.

 From Respawn Entertainment, the development team behind Titanfall and Star Wars Jedi: Fallen Order, Apex Legends is one of the newer entries in the battle royale genre.
-Unlike Fortnite, however, Apex Legends puts the emphasis on teamwork sending you and two other players into the game together to fight against nineteen other teams.
+Unlike Fortnite, however, Apex Legends puts the emphasis on teamwork, sending you and two other players into the game together to fight against nineteen other teams.
 Players can choose between two gameplay modes: Battle Royale and Arenas.
 Many of you are already familiar with the Battle Royale mode, but the Arenas mode is a breath of fresh air because you form a three-player squad, go against another three-player team, and fight to the death.
 Apex Legends was first released on the PS4 in 2019, and you can download it for free from the PS Store in 2022.
 Just note that you will still need to purchase a PS Plus subscription if you want to play online.
 As with any online multiplayer game, players can match with friends online or join random players to jump into the match.
 Once you’re on the ground, you and your squad will need to find weapons, armor, and other equipment while battling other players.
 Some of the movement options from Titanfall—which this game shares a universe with—make it into Apex, including zipline movement and sliding over inclined surfaces.
-Apex Legends is the game for you if you’re looking for a solid competitive title that isn’t Fortnite, this is the game for you.
+Apex Legends is the game for you if you’re looking for a solid competitive title that isn’t Fortnite.